TheInevitableLuke/DRG-Modding/README.md

 ### The Realest Crassus
 This was a bad idea.
 No carve radius, turns everything within 50m to gold.
 This was a bad idea.

+### The Real Krampus
+Krampus Detonators aren't particularly helpful.
+The Real Krampus makes them actively **un**helpful

 ### The Realest Krampus
 This is _The Realest Crassus_, but with Morkite.

 ### sALLt
 Also _The Realest Crassus_, this time with salt.
 May actually have a larger radius, but I'd have to unpak the file to check.
+(Not published on mod.io yet, but I can if there's interest)

 ## Some Random Stuff I Did
 I'm also including a few text files with helpful stuff (an index of all of the game files and a quick description of some useful CMD commands)